 - Pregnant women, breastfeeding women, and kids should eat fish only once a week, avoiding higher mercury.

-Sadly, almost all types of fish are contaminated to some degree due to environmental pollutants.
-Despite this, don’t stop eating fish because the health benefits outweigh the risks of contamination.
+Sadly, almost all types of fish are somewhat contaminated due to environmental pollutants.
+Despite this, don’t stop eating fish because the health benefits outweigh the contamination risks.
 So limit your intake of fish to no more than twice a week.

 What should I eat instead?

-Don’t stop eating fish, but be picky about what fish you choose to eat.
+Don’t stop eating fish; be picky about what fish you choose.
 The best fish choices are those high in omega-3 fatty acids.
 Omega-3s are fatty acids.
 DHA and EPA are two omega 3s fatty acids found in some fish.
-Fatty acids health benefits include
+Fatty acids health benefits include the following:

 - Lower your triglycerides (bad cholesterol), which helps fight against heart disease